-"Culture & Technology" - European Summer University in Digital Humanities (ESU DH C &T) 28th of July - 07th of August 2015, University of Leipzig!
+"Culture & Technology" - European Summer University in Digital Humanities 19th - 29th July 2016 Leipzig.

 - XML-TEI encoding, structuring and rendering

 - Compilation, Annotation und Analysis of Written Text Corpora.
 Introduction to Methods and Tools

 - Comparing Corpora

 - Digital Editions and Editorial Theory: Historical Texts and Documents